-There was no visual evidence of waste material at the site's surface.
+There was visual evidence of waste material at the site's surface, but this was generally inert material with only one piece of material which could be phosphogypsum noted.
 The site was used to landfill both phosphogypsum and soil from washing sugar beet.
-Therefore, it can be been assumed that the phosphogypsum was buried at depth with a suitable cover of soil from the sugar beet washing placed on top of it and in accordance with the requirements of planning permission.
+Therefore, it can be been assumed that phosphogypsum was buried at depth with a suitable cover of soil from the sugar beet washing placed on top of it and in accordance with the requirements of planning permission.
+There is a slight possibility that due to agricultural activities phosphogypsum could be brought to the surface.
+If large quantities of phosphogypsum are noted at the surface after ploughing etc. then the council should be contacted to revise this risk assessment.